5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	- Either copy/paste the ConfigData to a text file and save it for later, or
 	- Select "File > Export > "PinConfigs.kext" (it's located under /AppleALC/Resources/) to write the data to the info.plist of the kext directly.

-#### PinConfigurator's "Edit Node" dialog (work in progres)
+#### PinConfigurator's "Edit Node" window explained
-PinConfigurator's "Edit Node" dialog window lets you configure a the `PinDefault` value of Node.
-Some of the settings are obvious while I have no clue what others do (like Misc, Group or Position) since PinConfigurator is mostly undocumented.
-But chapter `7.3.3.31 Configuration Default` of the [Intel HDA specs](https://www.intel.com/content/www/us/en/standards/high-definition-audio-specification.html) provides the necessayr details:
+PinConfigurator's "Edit Node" dialog window lets you configure the `PinDefault` value of Node.
+Some of the settings are obvious while others are nor (like Misc, Group or Position) since PinConfigurator is mostly undocumented.
+But chapter `7.3.3.31 Configuration Default` of the [Intel HDA specs](https://www.intel.com/content/www/us/en/standards/high-definition-audio-specification.html) provides the necessary details:

 Fuction | Description
 --------|------------